 The Gol adopted an ambitious target of 175 GW renewable electricity capacity by 2022; the target is sub-divided into 60 GW utility-scale solar PV, 40 GW rooftop solar, 60 GW wind power, 10 GW bioenergy and 5 GW small hydro.
-In 2019, the Prime Minister of India.
+In 2019, the Prime Minister of India, establishment of the International Solar Alliance.
+In addition, modern bioenergy use in power generation and industry has been expanding rapidly.